 🎯 Select Dice Rolling Mode

-πŸ’‘ Quick single rolls
+💡 Quick single rolls

-Use this mode when you just need one clean roll – for example to decide who starts a board game, to make a quick β€œyes or no” decision, or to resolve a single attack roll in Dungeons & Dragons.
+Use this mode when you just need one clean roll – deciding who starts a board game, making a quick yes/no decision, or resolving a single attack roll in Dungeons & Dragons.

 Physical dice feel great in the hand and are part of the tabletop experience, but they can get lost, roll off the table or be biased if they're worn out.
 This online dice roller is ideal when you are: